 Eid-Ul-Fitr is the religious festival of Muslims that marks the end of the holy month of Ramadan and the feast of breaking the fast.
 Muslims fast from morning to dawn for the entire month of Ramadan, which recalls the revealing of Quran (the holy book of Muslims) to Prophet Muhammad.
 Celebrations include special prayers at the mosque, giving alms to the poor, letting go of the grudges, socialising and feasting on delicious traditional meals.
 A special vermicelli sweet dish called ’Sewain’ is prepared on this day along with other delicacies.

-Onam is the biggest rice harvest festival of Kerala and falls in the month of Chingam – the first moth of Malayalam calendar.
-The festival is celebrated in honour of the homecoming of their legendary king Mahabali.
+Onam is the biggest rice harvest festival of Kerala and falls in the month of Chingam – the first month of Malayalam calendar.
+The festival is celebrated in honour of Vamana avatar – the fifth incarnation of Lord Vishnu and the subsequent homecoming of their legendary king Mahabali.
 Another legend celebrates Onam as a tribute to Parashurama avatar (the sixth incarnation of Lord Vishnu) who is believed to be the creator of Kerala.
 Onam is a rich display of the vibrant culture of Kerala and is celebrated by both Hindus and Christians of Kerala.
 The celebrations of the festival include prayers, wearing traditional dresses, flower decorations, charity donations, traditional dance events, elephant processions, boat races, sports competitions, martial arts, cultural parades and delicious South Indian feasts.

 Ugadi is celebrated as New Year by the Hindus of Karnataka, Andhra Pradesh and Telangana states of India.
 The festival falls in the month of March and it marks the beginning of a new era.
 People clean and decorate their houses with lights, colourful rangoli and mango leaves that are believed to bring good luck and prosperity.
 Celebrations include prayers for the coming year, poetry recitals, exchanging gifts, preparing sweet meats and candies, buying new clothes, oil treatments, adoring the altars with flowers and incense sticks.
 Along with other traditional dishes, Ugadi Pachadi is the major dish of the day.
 It is prepared with neem flowers, jaggery, salt, raw tamarind and raw mangoes.
 The dish is known to represent life in all its flavours – bitter, sweet, sour and tangy.